MasaCMS/documentation/06_deprecations/01_list_of_deprecations.md

 The following functionality is deprecated as of Masa CMS 7.5

-## Setting ACL for an image when uploading to S3
+## ACL Settings for Image Uploads to S3

-When uploading images in Masa CMS then new images are created with different sizes based of this new image.
-If you have configured Masa CMS to upload these images to S3 then Masa CMS will also try to set the ACL of those new images.
-The settings are: group='all' and 'permission=read'.
+When uploading images in Masa CMS, new images are created in various sizes based on the original image.
+If you have configured Masa CMS to upload these images to S3, it will attempt to set the Access Control List (ACL) for these images.
+The default settings are:

+- Group: all
+- Permission: read

-Setting the ACL on these images is deprecated and will be removed in the future.
-You will have to make changes to the configuration of your S3 bucket in AWS.
+Please note that setting the ACL for these images is deprecated and will be removed in a future release.
+To ensure continued functionality, you will need to update the configuration of your S3 bucket in AWS.

-## Support for Non BCrypt Passwords
+## Deprecation of Non-BCrypt Password Support

-The support of not using BCrypt Passwords with the setting `bcryptpasswords=false` in the settings.ini.cfm is deprecated.
-Please use BCrypt to hash your passwords.
-When updating this setting to `true`, bear in mind that you will need to reset all your passwords on your Masa installation.
-You can use the 'Forget your password?' functionality for this.
+The use of non-BCrypt passwords, controlled by the setting `bcryptpasswords=false` in `settings.ini.cfm`, is now deprecated.
+We strongly recommend switching to BCrypt for password hashing.
+When enabling this setting (`bcryptpasswords=true`), please be aware that you will need to reset all user passwords in your Masa installation.
+You can do this using the "Forgot your password?" functionality.
-The old non-bcrypt way of hashing passwords is obsolete and will be removed in the future.
+Note that the old, non-BCrypt password hashing method will be removed in a future release.

-## Support for LegacySessions
+## Deprecation of Legacy Session Support

-The support of legacysession with the setting `uselegacysessions=true` in the settings.ini.cfm is deprecated.
-These code constructs are very old, are no longer supported, and will be removed in the future.
+The use of legacy sessions, controlled by the setting `uselegacysessions=true` in `settings.ini.cfm`, is deprecated.
+These legacy session mechanisms are outdated, unsupported, and will be removed in a future version.
+We recommend discontinuing the use of this setting.
-We advise not to use this setting anymore.

 ---